Aarathu Sinam: Plot

 Soon, Aravind is seen making a breakthrough in the case.
 Another two kidnappings happen in the series, and all this leads to Aravind's rough conclusion of the murderer.
 The murderer is an eccentric person, has a limp in his feet, and either hates or loves women.
 The killer leaves certain clues inscribed by sharp surgical knives on the victims' chests.
 This serves Aravind's thinking of what kind of person the killer is and who his next target is.
 Upon careful examination of the words inscribed in the victims' bodies, Aravind uncovers that the words are actually Aramaic, the language that Jesus used for communication.
 The words are later found to point to biblical proverbs, thus helping Aravind lead to conclusions that the killer is insane and that he assumed the victims gave up their lives for the sins committed by their respective wives.
 He soon figures out that the wives of the kidnapped husbands have links and they all had to do with a guy who studied with them certain years back.
 There was absolutely no evidence of such a person.

 During all these scenes, Aravind realizes that there is one last target, and the killer will not miss this, and he will disappear after that.
 He eventually finds out that the next target is his own brother, and his brother's wife is the last link in the connection.
 Aravind, with the help of his colleague and other evidences, finds out that the killer has a property.
 The film ends with Aravind using his presence of mind, apprehending the murderer and saving his brother's life.
 The story of this movie is adapted from Blake Pierce's novel Before He Kills.

 Cast

 Production

 The collaboration of Sri Thenandal Films and Arivazhagan for the remake of Jeethu Joseph's Malayalam film Memories (2013) was first announced in August 2015 and the film began production in October.
-Titled Aarathu Sinam, the makers signed on Arulnithi to play the lead role and held discussions with actresses Nikki Galrani, Miya and Monal Gajjar, before signing on Aishwarya Rajesh and Aishwarya Dutta to play the lead roles.
+Titled Aarathu Sinam, the makers signed on Arulnithi to play the lead role and held discussions with actresses Nikki Galrani, Miya George and Monal Gajjar, before signing on Aishwarya Rajesh and Aishwarya Dutta to play the lead roles.
 By late November 2015, the film was revealed to be 90% complete.